andrewdodd/leaflet-go-map-tiling/README.md

 # Explanation

 I made this because it was interesting.
-For more info, you should be able to see a blog post on it soon at [adodd.net/post](http://adodd.net/post).
+For more info, you should be able to see a blog post on it [here](http://adodd.net/post/on-the-fly-map-tiling-with-go-and-leafletjs/).

 You might be interested in: